credentials/credentials.github.io/proposals/irma-without-apdus.md

         "request": "..."
     }
     ~~~
+    Possibly the server accepts unsigned JWT's.
 Here `data` can be any string of the service provider's choosing, while `request` is a disclosure proof request (without a nonce or context). `validity` specifies how long the returned JSON web token should be valid (in seconds).
 Only `request` is required, the other two are optional (the default value of `validity` is 60 seconds).
 In response, the server returns a JSON object of the form

     ~~~ json
     {